 What Size Generator to Run a 1,500 Sq Ft House?

 For a 1,500 sq ft house, a generator size between 5,000 to 7,500 watts typically suffices to cover essential appliances and general power needs.
-Consider your specific appliance usage and whether you have high-energy devices.
-Portable generators offer flexibility; inverter generators are best for sensitive electronics, and standby generators provide seamless, automatic power.
-Choose based on your power requirements, convenience needs, and budget.
 For more detailed information, please read on to find out how we determine the right size of a generator that runs a 1, 500 Sq Ft house.

 Understand Power Requirements